 The manager status can be activated and deactivated from the Manage Managers Type page.
 Use the checkmark in the Active column for this purpose.
 Switch the checkbox from unchecked to checked (grey to green) to activate the status, or from checked to unchecked (green to grey) to deactivate it.

-Please note that the manager type cannot be deleted if it has a manager assigned to it, and that manager currently has team members associated to them.
+Please Note!
+A manager type cannot be deleted if it has a manager assigned to it, and that manager currently has team members associated to them.
 In this case, the Delete option will not be available.
 You must delete all of the associations before deleting the manager type.

 Associating Users to Managers